-4.3.1.1.
-Isolation of Discharge Process
+4.7.1 Isolation of Discharge Process

 The best practice for discharge of supply units is to locate the discharge equipment within a containment area, or booth, designed specifically for the handling of hazardous materials.
 The area should have a high air change rate to effect rapid dilution and removal of any aerosol in a direction away from the operator's breathing zone, and without allowing the aerosol to settle.
-Turbulent airflow should be minimized to ensure effective control and removal of airborne contamination.
+Turbulent airflow should be minimised to ensure effective control and removal of airborne contamination.

-An example is the use of a laminar downflow booth (see Appendix 1).
-These provide a high level of containment through use of laminar downflow air, and a high rate of air change

-(800/hr.) recirculated through high efficiency (HEPA) filtration.
+An example is the use of a laminar downflow booth [Appendix 1].
+These provide a high level of containment through use of laminar downflow air, and a high rate of air change (800/hr.) recirculated through high efficiency (HEPA) filtration.

-Another example is the location of the discharge equipment within an enclosed room, or booth, that is maintained under negative pressure at all times, with an inward air velocity of $\geq$ 1.0 m/s at all gaps or openings that lead to the outside of the room or booth (for example gaps around doors of transfer pipework), and enhanced air change rate (e.g. 5-10 air changes per hour).
-This will ensure that any airborne contamination is maintained within the room, or booth.
-This system is less efficient though than a laminar downflow booth at removal of airborne contamination or preventing aerosol from settling out.
+Another example is the location of the discharge equipment within an enclosed room, or booth, that is maintained under negative pressure at all times, with an inward air velocity of $\geq$ 1.0 m/s at all gaps or openings that lead to the outside of the room or booth [for example gaps around doors of transfer pipework], and good air change rate (e.g. $\geq$ 10 air changes per hour).
+This will ensure that any airborne contamination is maintained within the room, or booth, but this system is less efficient than a laminar downflow booth at removal of airborne contamination or preventing aerosol from settling out.